 If you can't resist having a few, low-key activities at your child's graduation festivities, here are a few fun possibilities:

 Continue to 5 of 5 below.

 - Ask guests to offer the new graduate advice for college or post-college life in a blank book.
-Supply an assortment of colored pens, some fun stickers, and let people have fun with it.
+Supply an assortment of colored pens and let people have fun with it.

 - Decorate the room with the college graduate's school colors or sorority or fraternity symbols.

 - Set out a bowl for people to drop their business cards and have a stack of cards with the new graduate's future address and email so friends and family can keep in touch.

 - Create a timeline of class photos of your graduate to hang up at the party.
 Not only is it fun for family and friends to see your graduate grow up before their eyes, but it will make a fun conversation starter for guests.

 05 of 05